DFE-Digital/register-trainee-teachers/app/views/api_docs/pages/home.md

 This is API documentation for the Department for Education (DfE)’s Register trainee teachers service.

-Register has replaced the HESA service for teacher trainees.
+The Register API is replacing the HESA service for teacher trainees.
 All vendors of student record systems (SRS) and some training providers will need to make changes to integrate with Register.